CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Introduction

 A core reason is that efficient GPU kernels are extremely sensitive to low-level design choices.
 High performance typically requires jointly selecting (i) hardware instructions and tensor-core usage (e.g., MMA/WMMA variants), (ii) work decomposition and tiling across thread blocks and warps, (iii) explicit management of data movement and caching (e.g., shared-memory layouts and bank-conflict avoidance), and (iv) software pipelining to overlap memory transfers with computation (e.g., staged buffering and latency hiding).
 These choices are highly interdependent: changing a tile shape affects shared-memory layout, which affects instruction selection and scheduling constraints, which in turn affects occupancy and achievable throughput.
 This creates a large, coupled search space in which single-shot code generation is unlikely to find a good combination and naive iterative edits often break correctness or regress performance.

 \textbf{CuTeGen:} This paper presents CuTeGen, an agentic GPU kernel synthesis system that iteratively generates, evaluates, debugs, and refines kernels via a structured execution-feedback loop.
 Instead of treating kernel synthesis as a one-time generation problem, CuTeGen treats it as an autonomous optimization process: candidate kernels are compiled, tested against reference outputs, and timed; compilation diagnostics, runtime errors, correctness discrepancies, and performance signals are then fed back to guide subsequent iterations.
-CuTeGen separates debugging from optimization and emphasizes incremental edits (rather than full rewrites), enabling progressive correction and performance improvement without requiring access to expert-written kernels or manual intervention from experienced GPU developers.
+CuTeGen separates debugging from optimization and emphasizes incremental edits instead of full rewrites, enabling progressive correction and performance improvement without requiring access to expert-written kernels or manual intervention from experienced GPU developers.

 A key design choice in CuTeGen is to generate kernels in CuTe~\cite{cute}, a C++/CUDA template abstraction layer that exposes performance-critical structures such as tiling, layout, and data movement, while providing enough scaffolding to make generation and iterative refinement more stable than in raw CUDA.
 By operating in CuTe, CuTeGen can more naturally leverage tensor-core-friendly tiling strategies and incorporate memory-pipelining patterns that are central to high-performance GEMM kernels, thereby biasing the search space toward more efficient implementations.
-Moreover, unlike higher-level domain-specific languages such as Triton~\cite{tillet2019triton}, CuTe preserves the low-level control needed for further optimization, such as inserting inline PTX to access hardware-specific features.
+Moreover, unlike higher-level domain-specific languages such as Triton~\cite{tillet2019triton}, CuTe preserves the low-level control needed for fine-grained hardware-specific optimization, including direct integration with CUDA features such as inline PTX.

 Finally, to guide performance tuning, CuTeGen integrates hardware profiling using NVIDIA Nsight Compute~\cite{nsight}.
 Importantly, CuTeGen employs a \emph{delayed profiling integration} technique and does not expose profiling metrics from the outset.
 For structurally complex kernels such as matrix multiplication, we delay profiling-driven feedback until the code has reached a reasonable baseline through higher-level structural optimization.
 We find that introducing profiling too early often encourages myopic parameter tuning, such as adjusting tile sizes, before the kernel’s overall structure is sound, thereby increasing the risk of premature convergence to poor local optima.
 Once the kernel has stabilized, curated profiling summaries are introduced to support targeted refinement.